OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:62

-Then the king and all Israel with him offered sacrifice before the Lord.
+Then the king, along with all Israel, offered sacrifices before the Lord.

 ## 1 Kings 8:63